ropensci/GSODR/cran-comments.md

-## Resubmission
+## New minor release
-This is a resubmission.
+This is a new minor release.
 In this version I have:

-* Added single quotes, " ' ", around possibly misspelled words in the DESCRIPTION file and also spelled out "comma-separated values" (CSV) and "Geographic Information System" (GIS).
+  * Fixed a bug when importing isd-history.csv file.
+Previous issues caused all lat/lon/elev values to be >0.
+Values now range between -90/90 latitude and -180/180 longitude.
+  * Fixed a bug where WDSP was mistyped as WDPS causing the creation of a new column, rather than the conversion of the existing
+  * Fixed a bug if Agroclimatology selected.
+Previously this resulted in no records being returned.
+It now returns stations between -60/60 latitude.
+  * Fixed a bug for country selection.
+Some countries did not return proper ISO code.
+All countries now should return a valid code.

 ## Test environments
-* local OS X install, R 3.2.4
+* local OS X install, R 3.2.5
 * ubuntu 12.04 (on travis-ci), R 3.2.4
 * win-builder (devel and release)